nhsbsa/nhsbsa-digital-playbook/src/development/dev-documentation.md

 ---
 layout: article
-title: "Documentation for developers"
+title: "Standard code repository files"
 tags: dev
 order: 12
 related:
   tag: dev_docs
 ---
-## Repository documentation

 We need a minimum level of documentation for all our project repositories.
-A [standard set of default documents][nhsbsa_standard_repository_documents] are available to copy.
+A [standard set of file][nhsbsa_standard_repository_documents] are available to copy.

 ### Mandatory files